longturn/freeciv21/docs/Getting/compile.rst

     use a "K&R C" compiler.
 The C++ compiler must support C++ 17.

     Development of Freeciv21 is primarily done with :file:`gcc`, the GNU project's excellent C and C++ compiler.
-For complete cross-platform support the LongTurn community uses the LLVM project's :file:`clang-cl` compiler, which is supported on Linux, Windows and macOS.
+For complete cross-platform support the Longturn community uses the LLVM project's :file:`clang-cl` compiler, which is supported on Linux, Windows and macOS.

 The Cmake program